koayon/awesome-adaptive-computation/README.md

 This is useful because bigger models are more sample efficient and more compute efficient to train.
 MoE models are also useful for compartmentalising knowledge and avoiding negative interference from irrelevant computation.

+Task Level MoEs, Various (2022) [DeMix pdf](https://arxiv.org/pdf/2108.05036.pdf), [Task-MoE pdf](https://arxiv.org/pdf/2110.03742.pdf)

+> Instead of routing each token separately these approaches use the same Expert for entire documents based on the task (which is supplied to the network).
+> Instead of learning the routing, we supply the routing based on what we know about the tasks inducing our own inductive bias.
+> [ELMForest - Branch, Train, Merge (BTM)](https://arxiv.org/pdf/2208.03306.pdf%7D) is a follow-up which uses ensembling approaches from multiple LMs trained independently in a continual learning approach [code](https://github.com/hadasah/btm)

 🌟 **Expert Choice MoEs, Google: Zhou et al (2022)** [pdf](https://arxiv.org/pdf/2202.09368.pdf), [blog](https://ai.googleblog.com/2022/11/mixture-of-experts-with-expert-choice.html), [pytorch code](https://github.com/koayon/ml-replications/blob/main/mixture_of_experts/expert_choice_layer.py)

 > Introduces a principled, truly adaptive computation MoE model.